Wave-particle duality employing quantum coherence in superposition with non-orthogonal pointers: Non-Orthogonal coherence in more than one basis

 \subsection{Mutually orthogonal bases}

 Let us begin with the following scenario.
 Two non-orthogonal bases are chosen in such a way that the basis vectors of one basis are perpendicular to the basis vectors of the other.
 In this case, we call one of the bases as being mutually orthogonal to the other.
 More concretely, let us choose the basis $K_{1}$ as the set $\lbrace |0\ket, |\psi\ket \rbrace$ and $ K_{2}$ as $\lbrace |1\ket, |\psi^{\perp}\ket \rbrace$ with $|\psi\ket$ being represented by angles $(\theta_{0},\phi_{0})$ on the Bloch sphere and $|\psi^{\perp}\ket$ being its antipodal point.
-In this case, the following bounds on the sum of squares of non-orthogonal coherences, using the trace distance measure, are obtained. \\
+Without loss of generality, we can take $ \phi_{0}=0 $.
+In this case, the following bound on the sum of non-orthogonal coherences, using the trace distance measure, are obtained. \\

-\emph{\textbf{Proposition IV:} The sums of squared trace distance-based coherences with respect to two mutually orthogonal bases for any qubit state $\rho$ with Bloch sphere representation $(r,\theta, \phi)$ satisfies
+\emph{\textbf{Proposition IV:} The sums of trace distance-based coherences with respect to two mutually orthogonal bases for any qubit state $\rho$ with Bloch sphere representation $(r,\theta, \phi)$ satisfies

 where $``K_{1}"$ and $``K_{2}"$ in superscripts are intended to indicate the non-orthogonal basis with respect to which the non-orthogonal coherence is calculated.
-The relations are valid for all $(\theta, \phi)$ and $2 \alpha$ is the angle subtended at the origin by the elements of any of the bases.}
+The relations are valid for all $(r, \theta, \phi)$ and $2 \alpha$ is the angle subtended at the origin by the elements of any of the bases.}

-\emph{Proof :} The sum of trace distance-based coherences is equal to for $r \leq \sin \alpha$, and lower bounded otherwise by the following expression: